Some batches of Ribena recalled in Malaysia after 'manufacturing error'

 These are the batches of Ribena brands, with their respective expiry dates, that have been recalled:

-Ribena Cordial Blackurrant (May till August 2018); Ribena Cordial Blackurrant and Glucose (May till August 2018); Ribena Cordial Blackurrant and Strawberry (February till March 2018); Ribena Cordial Blackurrant and Blueberry (February till March 2018); Ribena Cordial Blackurrant and Apple (April till May 2018).
+Ribena Cordial Blackurrant (May until August 2018); Ribena Cordial Blackurrant and Glucose (May until August 2018); Ribena Cordial Blackurrant and Strawberry (February until March 2018); Ribena Cordial Blackurrant and Blueberry (February until March 2018); Ribena Cordial Blackurrant and Apple (April until May 2018).

 The company added that the safety of its consumers is of the utmost importance and that it constantly monitors and checks all information related to its product in a safe and effective way.